NoLtour/Uni-notes/Mechanics structures and materials/Materials/0 Flashcards/Atomic composition.md

 What is a screw dislocation and sketch a diagram
 #card
-This is a type of line fected
+This is a type of line defect where a layer is partially shifted:
 ![[Pasted image 20220504190823.png]]